greydanus/greydanus.github.io/_posts/2016-08-21-handwriting.markdown

 layout: post
 comments: true
 title:  "Scribe: Generating Realistic Handwriting with TensorFlow"
-excerpt: "In this post, I will demonstrate the power of deep learning by using it to generate human-like handwriting.
+excerpt: "In this post, I will use a deep learning model to generate human-like handwriting.
 This work is based on <em>Generating Sequences With Recurrent Neural Networks</em> by Alex Graves"
 date:   2016-08-21 10:00:00
 mathjax: true
 thumbnail: /assets/scribe/thumbnail.png